How to use our 10-day weather forecasts

 At the Met Office, nowcasting is combined with the latest high resolution model output to form a detailed forecast for the next six hours.
 This forecast is updated every hour.

 Short range weather forecasts cover periods from just a few hours ahead (from the nowcasting time-scale) up to about three days ahead.

 Short-range forecasts provided by the Met Office are extremely accurate and are updated several times a day.

-Medium-range weather forecasts cover anything from around three to 10-days ahead.
+Medium-range weather forecasts cover anything from around 3 to 10 days ahead.

 The regional 3-5 day text forecasts provide a general picture of the weather on a day-by-day basis, with the main regional variations identified.
 The Met Office has a good track record in advising on any significant risk of severe weather in this period.

 The 6-15 day text forecasts provide a broad description of the weather likely to be affecting the UK, including significant changes in the type of weather.
 It also provides a risk assessment of severe weather, such as heavy rainfall, severe gales or an extended period of high or low temperatures.